“Of all my skills, none is more important than the ability to organize my time.”

 Then, in solo practice, play or sing no more than 25 minutes before taking a 5-minute breather.
 Group members might rest for 10 minutes after working for 50, as long as the rehearsal pace isn’t taxing.

-See pages 75-82 of my book The Musician’s Way for additional thoughts about breaks as well as descriptions of six restorative movements that invigorate practice.
+See pages 75-82 of The Musician’s Way for additional thoughts about breaks as well as descriptions of six restorative movements that invigorate practice.

 Most of all, take regular timeouts even when you don’t feel tired.
 Fatigue is a signal that you’ve reached or exceeded your limits.
-By pausing before fatigue arises, you enhance both wellness and learning.
+By pausing before fatigue arises, you enhance both your wellbeing and your learning.

 4. Keep Creative Goals in Mind

 When you aren’t making music, periodically remind yourself of your practice goals and timetable.
-Doing so will ready you to begin practicing at the drop of a hat.
+Doing so will ready you to begin productively when your practice time arrives.

-You may also find that, by fueling your intention to practice, technical difficulties ease and memorization becomes a snap.
+You may also find that, by fueling your intention to practice, your fluency and learning efficiency increase.

 5. Sleep On It